TheRoookie/DyuLabs_Intern_Program/README.md

 Step 2 : Open Terminal in the current directory.

-Step 3 : Enter Command , replace FILE_NAME by name of the *.c file you want to execute.
+Step 3 : Enter Command , replace FILE_NAME by name of the *.c file that you want to execute.
 Commmand :
 #
                 gcc FILE_NAME.c -o FILE_NAME && ./FILE_NAME
 #